Health Care Guide Information

 Swollen Neck: An enlarged thyroid results in neck swelling.

-Easily Fatigued and Weak: As the thyroid gland regulates the body’s metabolism by producing hormones, a change in the level of hormones due to thyroid dysfunction will result in an altered patient’s metabolism, Due to impaired metabolism patient’s complaints of fatigue and weakness in performing daily living activities.
+Easily Fatigued and Weak: As the thyroid gland regulates the body’s metabolism by producing hormones, a change in the level of hormones due to thyroid dysfunction will result in an altered patient’s metabolism.
+Due to impaired metabolism, the patient complains of fatigue and weakness in performing daily living activities.

 Nodule felt in the Neck.
 A nodule may be felt in the neck through the skin.

-Enlarge lymph Nodes: If cancer spreads to nearby lymph nodes in the neck, lymph nodes feel enlarged on physical assessment.
+Enlarged lymph Nodes: If cancer spreads to nearby lymph nodes in the neck, the lymph nodes feel enlarged on physical assessment.

-Weight Loss: There may be a decrease in the weight of the patient without trying.
+Weight Loss: There may be a decrease in the patient’s weight without any effort.

 Diagnostic Tests:

-Thyroid cancer may be assessed by following techniques.
+Thyroid cancer may be assessed by the following techniques.

 Physical Assessment and Medical History: Your physician will assess the thyroid gland and proper neck assessment.
 This is done to find any swelling, change in voice, swollen lymph nodes, etc.

 Thyroid Biopsy: In this test, a small piece of tissue from the suspicious area is taken for further investigation.
-Cancer is diagnosed based on a biopsy report and also confirms the type of cancer.
+Cancer is diagnosed based on a biopsy report, which also confirms the type of cancer.

 Whole Body Scan (CT scan/MRI): The whole body is tested/ for the presence of disease in any other area of the body.
 This is done by performing a CT scan or MRI.